livewire/livewire/docs/validation.md

 ## Manually controlling validation errors

-Livewire's validation utilities should handle most scenarios; however, there are times when you want full control over the validation messages in your component.
+Livewire's validation utilities should handle most common validation scenarios; however, there are times when you may want full control over the validation messages in your component.

 Below are all the available methods for manipulating the validation errors in your Livewire component:

 Method | Description
 --- | ---
-`$this->addError([key], [message])` | Manually add a validation message to the error bag `$this->resetValidation([?key])` | Resets the validation errors for the provided key, or resets all errors if no key is supplied
+`$this->addError([key], [message])` | Manually add a validation message to the error bag `$this->resetValidation([?key])` | Reset the validation errors for the provided key, or reset all errors if no key is supplied
-`$this->getErrorBag()` | Retrieves the underlying Laravel error bag used in the Livewire component
+`$this->getErrorBag()` | Retrieve the underlying Laravel error bag used in the Livewire component

 ## Accessing the validator instance

 Sometimes you may want to access the Validator instance that Livewire uses internally in the `validate()` method.
 This is possible using the `withValidator` method.
 The closure you provide receives the fully constructed validator as an argument, allowing you to call any of its methods before the validation rules are actually evaluated.

 Below is an example of intercepting Livewire's internal validator to manually check a condition and add an additional validation message: